When is The Crown season 4's Netflix release date? Cast, trailer and latest news

 Olivia Colman will return as Queen Elizabeth II as we head into the Margaret Thatcher years for the fourth instalment of Peter Morgan's royal epic.

-The release date for The Crown season four is just around the corner – and to get us even more excited, Netflix has released a collection of brand-new images from the upcoming season.
+With the release date for The Crown fast approaching, Netflix is dropping more and more images and teasers for season four – releasing a whole bunch of new stills from the upcoming season, as well a behind-the-scenes snap of Thatcher with the Queen, and a gorgeous shot of Emma Corrin in her dress for Charles and Diana’s wedding.

-Olivia Colman will return as Queen Elizabeth II, alongside her co-stars Tobias Menzies (Prince Philip), Josh O’Connor (Prince Charles), Helena Bonham Carter (Princess Margaret), Erin Doherty (Princess Anne) and many more familiar faces.
+In the fourth season of the royal drama, Olivia Colman returns (for one last time) as Queen Elizabeth II, alongside the rest of the core cast including Tobias Menzies (Prince Philip), Josh O’Connor (Prince Charles), Helena Bonham Carter (Princess Margaret), Erin Doherty (Princess Anne) and many more familiar faces.

-They’ll be joined by some key new cast members who’ll be central to the story in season four, including Emma Corrin as Diana Spencer (aka Princess Diana), and Gillian Anderson as Conservative Prime Minister Margaret Thatcher.
+Also joining the show are Corrin as Diana Spencer (aka Princess Diana) and Gillian Anderson as Conservative Prime Minister Margaret Thatcher – and from all the images we’ve seen ahead of the 15th November release date, both of them certainly look the part.

-Luckily, filming for season four was wrapped up just as lockdown hit.
-And although our attention is focused on the upcoming season, we do already know about many of the actors who’ll be taking over the big roles for the final two seasons of The Crown – including Imelda Staunton, Lesley Manville, Jonathan Pryce and Elizabeth Debicki.

 Read on for everything you need to know: